 On Friday, February 23, Hôtel-Dieu Grace Healthcare’s (HDGH) Regional Children’s Centre (RCC) officially announced their Triple P – Positive Parenting Program® has received a Trillium Grow Grant to gear the service to our newcomer community.

 An additional $139,000 over 24 months will allow the cultural adaptation of the program for the Arab newcomer community recognizing the need to support their mental health and wellbeing.
 It has also allowed the program to welcome Dr. Nesreen ElKord, who will aid with the adaptation and help test this Triple P specialty program in Windsor/Essex.

 “Transitioning to a new country can be very challenging, we hope by providing this support we can aid newcomer families as they adjust to their life in Canada.
 Triple P programs promote positive parenting strategies, which lead to well-adjusted children who have the skills and confidence they need to be successful,” explained Tammy Drazilov, Community Practice Coordinator with RCC.
 “This Trillium Grow Grant will not only allow for the program to be translated into their native language but will also meet the cultural needs of this specific population.”

-The announcement was delivered during the Windsor Essex Local Immigration Partnership’s (WE LIP) Annual General meeting, where partners and stakeholders discussed initiatives and plans to make Windsor-Essex a more welcoming and inclusive community.
+The announcement was delivered during the Windsor Essex Local Immigration Partnership’s (WE LIP) Annual General meeting, where partners discussed initiatives and plans to make Windsor-Essex a more welcoming and inclusive community.